Elaine081972/web-scraping-challenge/README.md

 1. A Jupyter Notebook file called "mission_to_mars.ipynb is used to complete the initial scraping and analysis.
 BeautifulSoup, Pandas and Requests/Splinter are used for this.
--- NASA Mars News is scraped for the latest Title and Paragraph Text -- Jet Propulsion Laboratory site is scraped for the featured image -- Space-Facts site is scraped for mars facts
+--NASA Mars News is scraped for the latest Title and Paragraph Text --Jet Propulsion Laboratory site is scraped for the featured image --Space-Facts site is scraped for mars facts
--- USGS Astrogeology site is scraped for the four hemisphere titles and images of mars
+--USGS Astrogeology site is scraped for the four hemisphere titles and images of mars

 2. The Jupyter Notebook code is then consolidated into a Python script called scrape_mars.py.
 A function called scrape executes all of the scraping code and returned into one Python dictionary containing all the data.